cfognom/MMS_SLAMS_detection_and_magnetospheric_classification/README.md

 # MMS SLAMS detection and magnetospheric classification

-This repository holds the matlab implementation of the SLAMS detection- and magnetospheric classification algorithm of my master thesis.
+This repository holds the matlab implementation of the SLAMS detection- and magnetospheric classification algorithm that was developed as part of my master thesis.
 Consider reading it to get a better understanding of this repsitory.

+## Acronyms
+Short large-amplitude magnetic structure(s) (SLAMS)

+Magnetospheric multiscale (MMS)

 ## Prerequisites
 * Matlab R2019b